Torcius/html-fork/README.md

 ### Blame

 As the `source` file is too large for [GitHub's blame utility](https://help.github.com/articles/tracing-changes-in-a-file/), use [blame for `source` on searchfox](https://searchfox.org/whatwg-html/source/source) instead.

+### Azubi
+After a lot of trial and error, changes have now been made to this readme file.
+Worth every bit of the effort in my opinion.
+Coding is indeed fun!
+I look forward to being proficient with git and github. (yaw.boateng@azubiafrica.org)